friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 *Note*
 The allocations comes from the fact that the buffers used to store components are replaced by smaller buffers over time.
+Without this behavior the component buffers allocated by the ECS would never shrink.
 In case of Flecs.NET components are store in native heap which is not monitored by BenchmarkDotNet.

 | ECS               | Mean          | Ratio    |   Allocated |